h8d13/Mac-G5-2005-Restore/ARCHPOWER.md

 Fstab
 `genfstab -U /mnt > /mnt/etc/fstab`

-Chroot into your root part
+Chroot into your root part (this basically is like going into the system) `arch-chroot /mnt`
-`arch-chroot /mnt`

 Here you would do all the weird arch shenanigans.